dmanojbabu/dmanojbabu.github.io/golang-how-to-return-multiple-value-and-error-handling/index.md

-# Golang: Multiple Return Values
+# Golang How to Return Multiple Value and Error Handling

 Go has built-in support to return more than one values.